McMinn County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-• Where to Request: You must request the ALR hearing through the Tennessee Department of Safety (DOS), which is essentially the DMV.
+• Where to Request: You must request the hearing from the Tennessee Department of Safety and Homeland Security (TDOSHS).

-• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your DUI arrest, your driver's license will be automatically suspended.
-There are very few exceptions to this rule, so immediate action is critical.
+• What Happens If You Miss the Deadline: If you fail to request a hearing within the 10-business-day timeframe, your license will be automatically suspended.
+There is little recourse once this deadline has passed.
+Immediate action is paramount.

 Automatic License Suspension